 Starting pitcher: Max Scherzer

 It’s hard to remember a time when Scherzer wasn’t one of the best pitchers in baseball, but he didn’t arrive at that point immediately.
 The right-hander posted a 3.92 ERA (109 ERA+) over his first four seasons, and he had a 4.72 ERA through 22 starts in his fifth.
 But Scherzer wrapped up the year with a 1.65 ERA over his final 10 starts, then won the AL Cy Young Award in 2013 at age 28.
-Scherzer signed with the Nationals after the '14 campaign and won two more Cy Young Awards and a World Series title in D.C., recording a collective 2.74 ERA (156 ERA+) and averaging 274 strikeouts per season in five years with the club.
+Scherzer signed with the Nationals after the '14 campaign and won two more Cy Young Awards and a World Series title in D.C., recording a collective 2.80 ERA (152 ERA+) with an 11.8 K/9 rate in his first six years with the club.

 Starting pitcher: Dazzy Vance